[Aomori Prefecture] How cold is it in Aomori? Here are some tips to protect yourself from the cold during your winter trip to Aomori!

 [Cold Weather Protection] The Basics: Down Jackets

-With a coat, you need to layer up to protect yourself from the cold, but with a down jacket, you can just put it on over light clothing and take it off!
-It's warm and easy to regulate your temperature even in common travel situations, such as getting in and out of a car or moving between indoors and outdoors.
+With a coat, you need to layer up to stay warm, but with a down jacket, you just put it on over light clothing and take it off!
+It keepsyou warm and makes temperature adjustment easy in common travel situations such as getting in and out of cars or moving between indoors and outdoors.

-I think a down jacket is an essential item because it's easy to put on and take off, has a hood, and is warm
+that is easy to put on and take off, has a hood, and is warmis definitely an essential item.

 [Warmth] Snow boots are recommended